Next: Myles Tierney - Some Up: Category Theory / Théorie Previous: Joan Wick Pelletier -

 to think of fundamental object notions as being induced by particular

 classes of morphisms.
-Hence, with any class of morphisms in
+Hence, with any class

 a category satisfying some weak but essential properties we associate